iacgm/website/content/posts/c2bf.md

 ++++++++[>++++[>++>+++>+++>+<<<<-]>+>+>->>+[<]<-]>>.>---.+++++++..+++.>>.<-.<.+++.------.--------.>>+.>++.
 ```

 Over the last 30 years, Brainfuck has become a sort of running joke for programmers.
-They like to point and gawk and say, with mysticism and awe: "_Brainfuck may **look** like a mess, but it's Turing Complete: you can program absolutely anything you want in Brainfuck._" But you can't, because Brainfuck is **hard**, and you're not that smart.
+They like to point and gawk and say, with mysticism and awe: "_Brainfuck may **look** like a mess, but it's Turing Complete: you can program anything you want in Brainfuck._" But you can't program anything you want in Brainfuck, because Brainfuck is **hard**, and you're not that smart.

 But _**I**_ can.